jinghuazhao/GWAS-course/DATA.md

 [1000 Genomes project](http://www.internationalgenome.org/) contains information on available data, software and publications.

+[The Haplotype Reference Consortium](http://www.haplotype-reference-consortium.org/) creats a large reference panel of human haplotypes by combining together sequencing data from multiple cohorts.

 ## Integration of expression and methylation data

 [ROADMAP and ENDCODE epigenomics data](http://egg2.wustl.edu/roadmap/web_portal/) has information for a total of 127 consolidated epigenomes.